-The estate tax will generate about \$246 billion over 2016-2025 under current law, according to CBO.17 While this is less than 1 percent of federal revenue over the period, it is significantly more than the federal government will spend on the Food and Drug Administration, the Centers for Disease Control and Prevention, and the Environmental Protection Agency combined.
+While the estate tax will generate less than 1 percent of federal revenue over the next decade, it is significantly more than the federal government will spend on the Food and Drug Administration, the Centers for Disease Control and Prevention, and the Environmental Protection Agency combined.17 Repealing the estate tax would cost \$269 billion over a decade, the Joint Committee on Taxation estimates, before counting the interest costs of adding to the debt.18

 Most budget experts agree that more deficit reduction - on top of the significant measures of recent years - is needed to address our longer-term fiscal problems as the economy strengthens.
 Even without the loss of estate tax revenues, deficit reduction is difficult.
 Cuts enacted so far will affect funding for programs ranging from education and medical research to law enforcement and environmental protection, as well as for programs that alleviate hardship and expand opportunity for low- and moderate-income Americans.
-It would be irresponsible for policymakers to add more than \$246 billion to the task of deficit reduction by cutting the taxes of a few wealthy estates while at the same time asking for further sacrifices from less-fortunate Americans.
-18
+It would be irresponsible for policymakers to add billions more to the task of deficit reduction by cutting the taxes of a few wealthy estates while at the same time asking for further sacrifices from less-fortunate Americans.